9 learnings after 4 years of intrapreneurship

 Methods such as 'lean startup' and 'Human centered design' are great and it is important that employees get to know them and apply it to their work.
 However, these methods have also two disadvantages: First, methods come and go.
 It won't be long and another 'new' working method is trendy and companies and coaches won’t talk about these methods anymore.
 Second, some employees might get put off by methods because they don’t want to learn something new, are convinced that their working method is fine, or the fancy English titles deter them.
 Therefore, we've learned that we rather communicate a brand (such as Kickbox) instead of a method.
 The brand is long lasting, people identify with it and promote it without much effort from the program manager.
 It is not important that employees know which method they learn as long as they apply it.
 That's why we wrote the KICKBOOK without any technical terms and in a very playful way.

 5. Involve everyone - not only idea givers

 They exist everywhere!
 Every company has them: The driven intrapreneurs – the people having ideas and their will to follow up on them.
 However, the program gets much more powerful if you also include the employees who are interested in innovation and willing to support with their expertise but not having their own ideas (yet).
 As a result, the online platform is key: Not only Kickboxers are shown but experts which are automatically linked to according projects based on their interests and skills.

 Why?
 Because it makes 'innovation' tangible and playful.
-You never see happier people than these intrapreneurs who are allowed to open up such a toolbox.
+You'll never see happier people than the intrapreneurs who are allowed to open up such a toolbox.
 A strong connection to the online world is important though: The physical toolbox has strong links to the online platform, where visibility for the project is created and extra educational content can be found.

 7. Assess people and ideas before you invest